Menu ≡ ╳

 The peculiar New Year’s Eve mimics the 31 December—1 January nationwide celebration whose epicentre is in the nation’s capital.
 Those who can come to Puerta del Sol, the geographic center (Km.
 0) of Spain, in order to be right on the spot when the clock’s bell in the tower of the Real Casa de Correos, seat of Madrid’s regional government, rings 12 times to herald the imminent arrival of the New Year.

 The heady event is beamed live to Spanish homes throughout the country so that folks who can’t be in Puerta del Sol, but are gathered on tenterhooks around the TV instead, could pop the grapes in sync with the clock.
 If they don’t botch it they could look forward to a lucky new year.

 And there lies the crucial difference between the students’ Nochevieja and the multitudes’ in Puerta del Sol: in place of the wishes for A Happy and Prosperous New Year, the universitaria looks forward to the renewal of friendships back on campus at the beginning of their new year.
 That is, after the Reyes on the 6th of January.

 Incidentally, the crowd in the Plaza Mayor of Salamanca keeps growing, from the paltry but enthusiastic dozens of the first Nochevieja to the almost 50,000 fiesteros last Friday.
-Students, and the young folks in general, from many parts of Spain and beyond (Italy, Portugal, Germany, etc.), are joining in ever bigger number.
+Students, and the young folks in general, from many parts of Spain and beyond (Italy, Portugal, Germany, etc.), are joining in an ever bigger number.